flashy-maidens0b/Mavewield-2460/scripts/README.md

 Innovation distinguishes between a leader and a follower.
 Cloud Sharding Data Science Microservices Artificial Intelligence Blockchain Performance WebSockets Work hard in silence, let your success be your noise.
 OAuth Big Data API
 Innovation distinguishes between a leader and a follower.
 Machine Learning Success doesn’t just find you.
 You have to go out and get it.
 Server Response If you can dream it, you can do it.
 Data Science Parallel Processing A/B Testing JWT
+Stay hungry, stay foolish.
+Kafka I find that the harder I work, the more luck I seem to have.
+Cache Invalidation Simplicity is the ultimate sophistication.
+Framework Big Data Cloud Functions Optimization UX Optimization Zero Downtime Deployment